ugianka/capstone1/README.md

 ```
 docker build -t <image-name> .
 ```
-this will create an image with name \<image-name> in your doxcker registry.
+this will create an image with name \<image-name> in your docker registry.

 To run the image type:
 ```